September 29, 2022

 This is one of the four cornerstones of the FISH philosophy.
 Play office games, help your employees get to know each other and you, and host an end-of-the-week “happy hour.”
 Don’t force fun on your employees.
 The positivity will become contagious.

-Many companies like Zappos host a variety of fun outings and encourage fun behaviors while at work.
+Many companies, like Zappos, host a variety of fun outings and encourage fun behaviors at work.
 Don’t be a fun-sucker.
 Embrace it.
 Wear a clown nose or a Mohawk wig for a day.
 Show your team that you can have fun and encourage them to have fun.

 I used to have a “boss… I’m bored bucket,” which contained various cleaning tasks for employees standing around to choose from.
 In there, I always put some fun ones.
 One of my employees’ favorites was “have a push-up contest with a guest.”
 Not only did they have fun with this, but they also engaged guests to have fun with them.